 The wider survey area comprises approximately 145ha of mixed farmland, watercourse and woodland habitats.
-Of this area, the revised Pre-Application Formal Consultation layout redline boundary area is approximately 83ha.
-Green infrastructure comprises 51.54ha, including 6.24ha of lowland meadows, 6.8ha of rhos pasture enhancement, 5.51ha of floodplain habitats, 3.56ha of targeted mitigation for species, approximately 1.9ha of tree planting, approximately 3km of hedgerow creation and an access and maintenance bridge and track.
+Of this area, the revised layout redline boundary area is approximately 83ha.
+Green infrastructure comprises 51.54ha, including 6.24ha of lowland meadows, 6.8ha of rhos pasture enhancement, 5.51ha of floodplain habitats, 3.56ha of targeted mitigation for species, approximately 1.9ha of tree planting, and approximately 3km of hedgerow creation.

 A Preliminary Walkover Survey was undertaken to assess the current ecological value of the wider survey area.
 Survey methodology followed the Phase 1 Survey Handbook (JNCC, 2010) with additional emphasis on searching for protected species and their field signs or identifying habitat which may support protected species.
-The survey report also considers ecological records obtained from South East Wales Biodiversity Records Centre relating to the site and its surrounding area.
+The survey report also considers ecological records obtained from LERC Wales Aderyn relating to the site and its surrounding area.

 Following completion of the walkover survey, a number of further ecological surveys were undertaken until November 2022.
 Surveys included: badger; bat activity; further botanical assessment; breeding bird; wintering bird; great crested newt; invertebrate; reptile; potential bat roosting assessment and watercourse assessment.
 The survey information has informed ecological assessment and detailed habitat designs, which complement the landscape and surface water management strategies and plans to integrate the Green Infrastructure design for the facility.
 In particular, as per Section 3.2.2 of this report, the proposals include significant enhancements to the current limited diversity of the extensive grasslands once the land has recovered from the pressure from cattle grazing.
+Survey has been undertaken in line with the DECCA and Stepwise approach, with ecology surveys commissioned prior to any other disciplines, iteratively informing the extent of layout to be considered.